Additives and nutrients lost during food processing make DIY appealing.

-But a recent study in the journal Pediatrics found that commercial toddler foods and infant or toddler snacks, desserts, and juice drinks “are of potential concern due to sodium or sugar content.”
+But a study in the journal Pediatrics found that commercial toddler foods and infant or toddler snacks, desserts, and juice drinks “are of potential concern due to sodium or sugar content.”

 Pediatricians, the authors advise, should tell parents to look carefully at labels when buying commercial toddler foods and limit salty snacks, sweet desserts, and juice drinks.
 They define toddlers as beginning at age 1.

 Another study found babies would need to eat twice as much commercial food to get the same energy as home-cooked meals.
 The researchers also found that many of those foods contain high levels of sugar.
 Some are even recommended when your baby turns 4 months -- when she should still be on breast milk or formula.

 A pediatric dietician at a noted children’s hospital solely dedicated to chronic illness and disabilities (La Rabida) says “it is absolutely 100 percent better to use fresh fruits and vegetables and meats (organic if possible) and cooking and processing them at home.”

 “Through the whole (commercial) process, per se, of jar baby foods, many of the nutrients are lost,” says Robyn Felton, nutrition manager at the Park Forest, IL., hospital.
 “Therefore it is best to eat (the foods) as close as possible to the time they were fresh, just as you take a zucchini you bought yesterday from the fridge, cook it, blend it, and serve it for dinner to your baby.”